Computational-Ethnography-Lab/teaching/README.md

 It covers tools and approaches ranging from basic data organization and visualization to advanced machine learning integration, emphasizing a [pragmatic approach](https://arxiv.org/abs/2509.12503) to social science research.

 The repository is a work in progress, designed to support learning.
-It is in its early stages, so please send resources (but not hate-mail) to corey.abramson@rice.edu.
+It is in its early stages, so please send resources or thoughts (but not hate-mail) to corey.abramson@rice.edu.

 ### A Few Key Links
 [Visualization Toolkit (collab version)](https://tinyurl.com/cmapoctober5)